Rusheelraj/Basic-challenges/chal4-README.md

 I am Hex.
-They told me to send you a message.
+Here's a poem for you.
-"Read me at 0xBFB5".
-Check out, bit by bit!
+"Read me at 0xBFB5,
+ Check me out, bit by bit!
+ Only the alpha-bits"